-With this tutorial I would like to show you how to create a nautical themed tattoo inspired font set using Sketch.
-We will make use of simple shapes and the Vector tool along with Borders and Style Presets to quickly create the alphabet.
+In this tutorial, I would like to show you how to create a nautical-looking font using Sketch.
+We will make use of simple shapes and the Vector tool along with Borders and Layer Styles to quickly create the nautical font.

 1. Set Up Your Document